One of the most famous Szechuan style chicken dishes–poached chicken in chili sauce

 - In a small bowl, mix chili powder, Sichuan peppercorn, five spice powder and sesame seeds.

-- In a pan, add bay leaves, ginger slices, star anise, Sichuan peppercorn(4-5) and dry red peppers, pour in around 1 cup of oil and heat until hot over slowest fire (if the spices are overheated, they become bitter).
+- In a pan, add bay leaves, cumin, ginger slices, star anise, Sichuan peppercorn(4-5) and dry red peppers, pour in around 1 cup of oil and heat until hot over slowest fire (if the spices are overheated, they become bitter).
 Discard all the spices and leave the oil only.

 - Pour the hot oil directly to the powder mixture in the small bowl.
 You will smell the strong aroma during the process.
 Set the Szechuan combined chili oil aside.